ce335805/EDTwoSites/README.md

 We performed computations with python 3.9.7, cmake 3.16.3, hdf5 1.10.4 and as the MKL version 2021.10.0.
 The preferred `c++` compiler may be configured in the `CMakeLists.txt` file in the top directory.
 We used intels icc compiler version 2021.10.0 but a newer compiler should work as well.
+We tested the code on WSL with Windows11 and Ubuntu as well as a pure linux installation on an HPC system.
 The code is installed using cmake and, if all needed packages are configured suitably, should take less than a minute to install on a stadard laptop.

 ## Usage